Save money and your files with laptop insurance. Get cover if you’re at home, travelling Australia or abroad.

 - Fire, storm and other natural disasters.
 Your policy will cover most natural disasters.
 However, many exclude flooding unless you add it on for an extra charge.

 - Theft.
 Most policies cover you if your laptop is stolen unless you act irresponsibly, like leaving it on a table while you pop into a bathroom or you leave it alone in an unlocked car.

-If you go with a standard contents insurance policy, you'll have the added benefit of protecting the other belongings in your home like your TV, gaming system, furniture and basically anything that isn't nailed down.
+If you go with a standard contents insurance policy, you'll have the added benefit of protecting the other belongings in your home like your mobile phone, TV, furniture and basically anything that isn't nailed down.